 Our COVID-19 Financial Assistance Program

-On May 22, we launched a second round of financial assistance to help serve additional families and individuals in-need.
-Given the enormous need in our community, the second round is focused on serving those most-in-need of assistance – extremely low-income residents who are ineligible for unemployment insurance or stimulus payments.
-Learn more
+PHASE 2: On May 22, we launched a second round of financial assistance focused on serving those most-in-need of assistance – extremely low-income residents who are ineligible for unemployment insurance or stimulus payments.
+Through September 21, we’ve disbursed $9.0 million to an additional 7,686 eligible households.

-Our coalition now includes 70 partner organizations, who are helping us reach eligible families and individuals throughout the community – and serve them as quickly as possible:
+To implement our COVID-19 Financial Assistance program, we have recruited the help of close to 70 partner organizations to help us reach eligible families and individuals throughout the community – and serve them as quickly as possible:

-- Sacred Heart Community Service is partnering with more than 20 organizations to help eligible households to complete applications, contact households on the interest list, process applications, and disburse funds.
+- Sacred Heart Community Service has partnered with more than 20 organizations to help eligible households to complete applications, contact households on the interest list, process applications, and disburse funds.

-- In addition, Destination: Home has made over $3.4 million in small grants to 50 local grassroots groups who will help us enroll and disburse funds to eligible households in communities where the organizations already have trusted and established relationships.
+- In addition, Destination: Home has made over $3.4 million in small grants to 50 local grassroots groups who have helped us enroll and disburse funds to eligible households in communities where the organizations already have trusted and established relationships.

-Given the enormous unmet need in the community, we will continue doing everything we can to help more struggling families and individuals impacted by this pandemic.
+We will continue doing everything we can to help more struggling families and individuals impacted by this pandemic.
+Stay tuned for more details on the next phase of our Financial Assistance Program.

 Supporting Homeless Individuals During the Crisis